CYBEX-P/priv-docs/source/markdown/Home.md

 # Overview

 Privacy preserving information sharing.
-This project aims to share data with only the parties that meet certain attributes.
-In this model no party is truxted with the exeption of the oneself and the Key Distribution Service(KMS).
+This project aims to share data in an encrypted manner with only the parties that meet certain attributes.
+In this model, no party is trusted with the exception of the Key Distribution Service (KMS).
 This sharing of Information is as follows:

 1. An organization enrolls in the system via KMS
     - KMS generates secrets keys for that party